jrpotter/blog/_posts/2022-03-21-effect-systems.md

 `(Type -> Type) -> (Type -> Type)`.
 That is, `f` is now a function that maps one type function to another.
 We have entered the world of higher-order kinds.

+{% info %}
-{% include info.html content="`f` is usually a natural transformation, mapping one functor to another.
+`f` is usually a natural transformation, mapping one functor to another.
 The specifics regarding natural transformations aren't too important here.
-Just note when we use the term going forward, we mean a functor to functor mapping." %}
+Just note when we use the term going forward, we mean a functor to functor mapping.
+{% endinfo %}

 Ideally we can extrapolate our learnings so far to this higher-order world.
 Of most importance is our `Functor`-constrained type variable `f`.
 Let's dive a bit